Tuesday, October 11, 2011

 1) Current Technology - Chemical Reactants:

-Use short burn to leave Earth's orbit, enter a transfer orbit from Earth's orbit to Mars's orbit; then, accomplish a 2nd short burn to enter orbit around Mars.
+Chemical rockets use enormous quantities of fuel to travel from surface to Low Earth Orbit (LEO) and higher.
+Once free of Earth gravity, they use short burns to leave Earth's orbit, enter a transfer orbit from Earth's orbit to Mars's orbit; then, accomplish a second short burn to enter orbit around Mars.

-With only chemical reactants, the shortest possible trip would be 6 months in a partial orbit.
+With only chemical reactants, the shortest possible trip to Mars would be 6 months in a partial orbit.
 Most trips call for a much longer duration.

 Most practical use for chemical reactants would be to move vehicle from Earth's surface to Low Earth Orbit (LEO).
-Even this dangerous maneuver could be avoided once a space elevator is constructed.
+HOWEVER, this risky maneuver should be avoided if space elevator functionality is ever accomplished.

 2) Pending Technology - Plasma Drive:

 While shorter than 6 months, 3 months is a long time to spend in near 0-g conditions.
-A more practical use for a plasma drive engine (such as the VASIMR) might be as a plasma injector into a particle accelerator propulsion system.
+A more practical use for a plasma engine might be as a plasma injector into a synchrotronic propulsion system.

 Thought Experiment (TE) suggests a third choice.
 Present day accelerators routinely take ions to near light speeds; thus, TE conservatively assumes exhaust particle velocity of .866c (approaching light speed) which introduces a relativistic growth factor (n) of 2 (particle goes so fast, mass doubles).